Correspondence coloring and its application to list-coloring planar graphs without cycles of lengths 4 to 8: The main result

-Therefore, by symmetry we can assume that $x_4\not\in S$ and either $y_1\not\in S$, or $x_4$ has no neighbor in $S$.
-Note that by Lemma~\ref{lemma-basic}(c) and (d), $G-\{v_1,v_2,v_3,v_4\}$ does not contain any path of length at most $8$ between $y_1$ and $x_4$.
+Note that by Lemma~\ref{lemma-basic}(c) and (d), $G-\{v_1,v_2,v_3,v_4\}$ does not contain any path of length at most $8$ between $y_1$ and $x_4$ (such a path together with the path $y_1v_1v_2v_3x_4$ would form a cycle $K$ of length at most $12$ with two of the edges of one of the triangles $v_1v_2x_1$ or $v_3x_4v_4$ contained in the open disk bounded by $K$).
 By Lemmas~\ref{lemma-exedm} and \ref{lemma-exed}, all edges of $G$ incident with $\{v_1, \ldots, v_4\}$ are full.
-By Lemmas~\ref{lemma-equiv} and \ref{lemma-tree}, we can also assume that the edges incident with $\{v_1, \ldots, v_4\}$ are straight.
+By Observation~\ref{obs-equiv} and Lemma~\ref{lemma-tree}, we can also assume that the edges incident with $\{v_1, \ldots, v_4\}$ are straight.
 Let $G'$ be obtained from $G-\{v_1,\ldots,v_4\}$ by identifying $y_1$ with $x_4$, and let $C'$ be the restriction of $C$ to $E(G')$.
-Note that the identification does not create an edge between vertices of $S$, and thus $f_0$ is a $C'$-coloring of the subgraph of $G'$ induced by $S$.
+Note that the identification does not create an edge between vertices of $S$, and thus $\varphi_0$ is a $C'$-coloring of the subgraph of $G'$ induced by $S$.
 Also, the identification does not create any cycle of length at most $8$, and thus $G'$ contains no cycles of lengths $4$ to $8$ and $C'$ is consistent on all closed walks of length three in $G'$.
-By the minimality of $B$, we conclude that $G'$ has a $C'$-coloring $f$ that extends $f_0$.
-We can extend $f$ to a $C$-coloring of $G$, by coloring $v_4$ and $v_3$ in order by colors distinct from the colors of their neighbors, and then choosing colors for $v_1$ and $v_2$; the last part is possible, since all edges incident with $v_1$ and $v_2$ are straight and $y_1$ and $v_3$ have different colors.
-This is a contradiction. \end{proof}